Conformal C2ST: Turning weak classifiers into strong two-sample tests: The multiple test

-To correct for the dependence introduced by using a shared calibration set, \cite{hu2024} analyze the average of the conformal p-values computed using a single calibration set as a two-sample U-statistic.
+To correct for the dependence introduced by using a shared calibration set, \citet{hu2024} propose the average of the conformal p-values computed using a single calibration set as a two-sample U-statistic.
 They derive an asymptotically valid test statistic by normalizing the deviation of the average p-value from $1/2$, which is the expected value under the null.
-But since we assume the same marginal distribution of $y$ for both joint distributions, we can simplify their test statistic to obtain:
+In our setting, we can simplify their test statistic to obtain: